Victoria Jubilee Government High School: Infrastructure

 Victoria Jubilee Government High School has two grounds, one inside the school and the other outside the school.
-The school has a four-storey, three-storey, five-storey building with two dormitories and several one-storey buildings.
+The school has a four-storey, three-storey, and five-storey building with two dormitories and several one-storey buildings.
 The school also has an auditorium with a bicycle garage, a motorcycle garage, a two-storey mosque, a clean water plant, and a permanent stage.
 In addition to a computer lab, there are two permanent multimedia classrooms and four separate labs for teaching physics, chemistry, biology and agriculture.
 There is a library here.
 There is also a Shaheed Minar on one side of the school grounds.

 Admission

-In the school mainly students get the opportunity to get admission in third and sixth class.
-Eligible students are selected through highly competitive admission test.
+In the school, students mainly get the opportunity to get admission in the third and sixth class.
+Eligible students are selected through a highly competitive admission test.
 Thousands of students participated in the admission test.
-In the third class, 60 students get admission in each branch.
+In the third class, 60 students are admitted to each branch.
 A total of 240 people can be admitted, including 120 in the morning shift and 120 in the day shift.
 In addition, a total of 24 students can be admitted in the sixth class, including 12 in the morning shift and 12 in the day shift.
 The admissions process ends in December.